Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_visual_testing_applitools.md

 :::note

 You must set your runner key API before running Applitools Eyes tests locally by following [this guide](https://help.applitools.com/hc/en-us/articles/360006914732-The-runner-key-API-Key-).
-It is reccomended to restart your machine to ensure that environment variable changes are registered!
+It is recommended to restart your machine to ensure that environment variable changes are registered!

 :::

 ### CI

-:::danger

-This section is pending completion once TaskCTL and Pipelines are available!
+Using the preconfigured pipelines your playwright visual comparison tests will be ran automatically as part of the deployment process (As long as the API key has been set as an environment variable in the CI).

+:::tip
+Visit the [CI docs](../testing_in_nx/playwright_nx.md#output-in-ci) for more information
 :::

 ## Viewing your test results and updating baseline images